 Be aware you can only go through the prior approval process BEFORE you start any works.
+Once works have started you loose the chance to use this simplified process.

 PRIOR APPROVAL TIMESCALE

 When a local planning authority receives an application for prior approval, they have 56 days to make a decision and notify the applicant of said decision whether approval is needed and if so given.